Domain generalization across tumor types, laboratories, and species -- insights from the 2022 edition of the Mitosis Domain Generalization Challenge: Results

 \section{Results}

-The evaluation of track 1 on all ten tumor domains of the test set shows that the TIA Center approach \citep{jahanifar2022stain} yielded the best overall performance ($F_1=0.764$), closely followed by the approach from the TCS Research team \citep{kotte2022deep} ($F_1=0.757$).
-Breaking this down into the ten tumor domains, we find a similar overall picture, with both approaches scoring first or second in all domains (see Table \ref{tab:F1_across_domains}).
-We also note that the two leading approaches chose different strategies when optimizing the operating point: While the TIA Center approach yielded a moderately lower recall value at a higher precision value, we found the opposite to be true for the TCS Research approach (see Fig. \ref{fig:recall} and Fig. \ref{fig:precision}).
-The F1 score is roughly reflected in the precision recall curves of Fig. \ref{fig:pr_curve}.
+{ Overall, as shown in Fig. \ref{fig:f1_score} and Fig. \ref{fig:ap_metrics}, we found that two of the approaches submitted to the challenge had outstanding performance. }The evaluation of track 1 on all ten tumor domains of the test set shows that the TIA Center approach \citep{jahanifar2022stain} yielded the best overall performance ($F_1=0.764$), closely followed by the approach from the TCS Research team \citep{kotte2022deep} ($F_1=0.757$).
+Breaking this down into the ten tumor domains, we find a similar overall picture, with both approaches scoring first or second in all domains (see Table~\ref{tab:F1_across_domains}).
+We also note that the two leading approaches chose different strategies when optimizing the operating point: While the TIA Center approach yielded a moderately lower recall value at a higher precision value, we found the opposite to be true for the TCS Research approach (see Fig. \ref{fig:precision} and Fig. \ref{fig:recall}).
+The $F_1$ score is roughly reflected in the precision-recall curves of Fig. \ref{fig:pr_curve}.

 In the second track of the challenge, we find a clear superiority of the approach by \citep{jahanifar2022stain}, further supported by having the leading edge in all tumor domains.